DUNE-DAQ/nanorc/docs/README.md

 When you've seen enough use `stop`, `scrap` and `terminate` commands.
 In case you experience timeout problems booting applications or sending commands, consider changing the `hosts` values from `localhost` to the hostname of your machine.
 This has to do with SSH authentication.

-Note that you can also control nanorc in "batch mode", e.g.:
+You can also control nanorc in "batch mode", e.g.:
 ```
 run_number=999
 nanorc mdapp_fake boot init conf start --disable-data-storage $run_number wait 2 resume wait 60 pause wait 2 stop scrap terminate
 ```
+Notice the ability to control the time via transitions from the command line via the `wait` argument.

 ### Viewing logs and output